bry4n/proceso-rails/README.md

 Proceso Middleware
 ---

-A Rails middleware to print the memory and cpu usage per HTTP request.
+A Rails middleware to print the memory and cpu usage after processing a web request.

 ```
 Started GET "/" for 127.0.0.1 at 2014-05-18 02:31:23 -0500